VeloxTtv/Violet-s-Tech-Journal/README.md

 Lab 2-1: Meant to register for a net academy account, and get started with Packet Tracer.
 Unable to complete at this time.

 Lab 2-2: Observed Lan activity in Wireshark, recording source and destination Mac addresses as well as the wifi's default gateway.

+Lab 3-1: Observed ARP requests and replies over LAN.
+The command we used to dumb the ARP cache in linux was sudo ip neigh flush all.